 It’s worth repeating, your looks are only one facet of your health.
 What is your identity if you are permanently scarred or injured from an accident?
 I know many successful athletes who identify with their physical qualities and performance.
 When injured, they fall into depression because this image is no longer there to reinforce their self-worth.
 Therefore, avoid unrealistic images perpetuated by mainstream media.
 In most cases, they’re hired models and don’t represent a cross section of the population.
 You must be content with your body image because this reflects in how it performs.

 “If we could give every individual the right amount of nourishment and exercise, not too little and not too much, we would have found the safest way to health.” – Hippocrates

 The mind body connection is powerful.
 If we emphasise an ideal physical type, we distort the true meaning of health.
-To enjoy lasting health, nurture other aspects of your life like your: mental, emotional and spiritual well-being.
-What is the point of giving attention to: the foods you eat, the clothes you wear, or the ideal fitness routine, when your mental and emotional spirit calls for your attention?
-What you seek is what you’ll sure to find.
+To enjoy lasting health, nurture other aspects of your life like your mental, emotional and spiritual well-being.
+What is the point of giving attention to: the foods you eat, the clothes you wear, or the ideal fitness routine when your mental and emotional spirit calls for your attention?
 If you repeatedly focus on your appearance, your reference point becomes that.
 Yet, if you focus on other aspects of your health, you identify with the wholeness of your true nature.

-In this selfie obsessed times, we look for validation from others to confirm our self-worth.
+In these selfie obsessed times, we look for validation from others to confirm our self-worth.
 We have an innate drive to feel good about ourselves.
 However, if we focus on our physical form, it overshadows the lesser components of our health.
 I’m not proposing you stop posting images online, nor stop following those who do.
-Power is attained when we’re conscious and awake to our motives.
+We attain power when we’re conscious and awake to our motives.
 Health is not about the way we look but a call to love ourselves foremost.
-Afterall, what we’re really craving for is love and a close connection with ourselves.
+After all, what we’re really craving for is love and a close connection with ourselves.